adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ...would run entwine using 6 threads, and reproject the index to web mercator (EPSG:3857).

+Entwine configuration details can be found here:

+...and ongoing discussion of the EPT format is here:

+## Inspecting an EPT resource

 ## viewing an Entwine datasource

-Once you've created an Entwine index, start a webserver in the directory you're working in:
+Once you've created an Entwine index, start a web server in the directory you're working in:

 `python -m ./resources/simplecorsserver.py 9001`